bravo1goingdark/blipmq/docs/OVERVIEW.md

 }
 ```

-This example uses the real protocol and payload types from `blipmq_net` and will successfully publish, receive, and ACK a message when `blipmqd` is running and configured with the appropriate API key.
+This example uses the real protocol and payload types from `net` and will successfully publish, receive, and ACK a message when `blipmqd` is running and configured with the appropriate API key.